Updated February 2021

 You can’t deny that Social Media now plays a huge role in commerce and finding the right Social Media Influencers for your business or brand can be an absolute pain!
 Although it has become harder to clearly define social media since it is intertwined with a most of today’s digital life, I heard it explained recently as “Word Of Mouth 2.0” and I couldn’t agree more.
 The difference these days is that what used to happen as a whisper between friends is now broadcasted to thousands if not millions in an instant thanks to the rise of the Influencer Marketing trend.

 Social Media Influencers now carry the same clout as some of the biggest names in Hollywood, and product placement can get pricey!
 (Depending on the influencer.)
 The influencer industry is approaching $6billion… with a B… and is one of the hottest marketing trends of 2019 and beyond.

-To keep you from thinking too much or taking too much time to find just the right connections, here’s a guide to simplify your project.
+To keep you from thinking too much or taking too much time to find just the right influencers, here’s a guide to simplify your project.

 Where to start.